top of page

 “Tha—” she started to say, feeling suddenly faint, dizzy, wretched.
 She cleared her throat, tried again.
 “Thank you.”
 For a moment, things moved sideways: Her drink, the waitress, the walls, the bar.
 Moving violently, wildly, sickeningly sideways.

-She left her corner table and sat two stools down from him and ordered another drink.
-Sure enough, the graybeard and the barkeep talked about last’s night’s exciting eleventh-inning Marlins win to move on to the division playoffs against the Phillies.
-When she broke into their conversation with a prediction that Miami didn’t have the pitching to beat Philadelphia, the graybeard—predictably—countered with a friendly protest.
+Sure enough, the Graybeard and the barkeep talked about last’s night’s exciting eleventh-inning Marlins win to move on to the division series against the Phillies.
+When she broke into their conversation with a prediction that Miami didn’t have the pitching to beat Philadelphia, the Graybeard countered with a friendly protest.

-The graybeard retreated to his beer.
+The Graybeard retreated to his beer.

-Puzzled, the graybeard joked, “Shakespeare?”
+Puzzled but intrigued, the Graybeard joked, “Shakespeare?”

 She scoffed.
-“As an old Lit major, pretty sure it’s not Shakespeare.
+“As an old English Lit major, pretty sure it’s not Shakespeare.
 Maybe the Dalai Lama or John Lennon.”

 “English Lit,” he repeated, a bemused look on his face.
 “How’s that working for you?”

-“Oh, once upon a time I wanted to be a writer.
+She had him.
+She smiled, returning demurely to her drink.“Oh, once upon a time I wanted to be a writer.
 So, I thought I should study the great writers.
 Instead, I’m a well-read secretary.”

-Cassie finished her gin.
+She finished her gin.

 “We call them executive assistants,” he said.

-“Neither,” he said: “Having a bad day?”
+“Neither,” he said, and changed the subject.
+“Having a bad day?”

 “I’m starting to feel better.
 The boomerang has turned … as we speak.”